Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 “She did not feel comfortable there and that is someone else’s life and existence so she did not want to be there,” police wrote.
 “She respected that as their space.
 She went to the house very early in the relationship.”

 Kessinger said that Watts told her he was living in the basement of the home and that he and Shanann were getting ready to sell it.
+Chris had also told her that his relationship with Shannan was a "contractual agreement and not emotional," Koback's notes read.

-She has suspicions about Chris immediately after his family vanished
+Kessinger had her suspicions about Chris immediately after his family vanished

-The records reveal that Kessinger suspected something was odd about Watts' behavior beginning on Monday, Aug.
+The notes reveal that Kessinger suspected something was odd about Watts' behavior beginning on Monday, Aug.
 13, the day his wife and children supposedly disappeared.
 Watts' initial story was that Shanann told him she was taking the kids to a friend's house that day after he revealed to her he wanted a separation.
 However, Shanann left her car at the house and no one could track her down, at which point they were reported missing.

 “Nichol does not believe Chris ever went to look for his family,” police wrote.
 “Nichol recalled speaking with Chris on Monday night and he was sleeping.
 She thought this was strange due to the situation with his family.”

-She deleted Google searches
+Kessinger deleted Google searches

 On Aug.
 14, the day after Chris Watts’ family went missing, Kessinger spent “nearly four hours searching the internet for information on Watts and news accounts of Shanann's disappearance.”